kubrickzirconia/odd-abap/Z_PRESSSTART_LB/README.md

 Uploaded 03/04/2019

+To use this code, just create a regular source code ABAP program and copy and paste the code in _Z_PRESSSTART_LB.abap_.

+The file _winning.gif_ provides an example of the gameplay and reveals the solution to the puzzle.

 ## Selection Screens in SAP

+Press Start works using selection screens.
+Usually to retreive data from the database.

+For Press Start, pressing execute reveals whether the player has solved the puzzle.
+If they have, a winner message is displayed.
+If they have not, a loser message is displayed.

-## Understanding the Game
+## Solution: Understanding the Game

 Press Start is a cryptic puzzle.
 The user is given 10 clues and 10 questions to answer.
+Please see below for an explanation of the puzzle's cryptic clues.
+The following also includes the puzzle's solution.

 #### The 10 Clues